flyingmachine/brave-clojure-web/content/writing-macros.md

 ; => (+ 1 1)
 ```

-Continuing with our anatomical adventures, macro definitions can use
+Continuing with our anatomical adventures, you can use argument
-argument destructuring, just like you can with functions:
+destructuring in macro definitions argument destructuring, just like
+you can with functions:

 ```clojure
 (defmacro code-critic